 - Counsel for Plaintiff – This is a personal injury lawyer that represents you the plaintiff.
-They are normally well informed on all aspects of the case and they present the defense with a short opening presentation pertaining to the strong points of your case.
-They also usually lead negotiations for the settlement and then will defer this to you.
+So they present the defense with a short opening presentation about the strong points of your case.
+They lead negotiations for the settlement and then will defer this to you.

-What to Expect in Mediation
+What Should I Expect in a Mediation?

 Below is a step-by-step explanation of the usual mediation process.